James Patrick Mahon: Personal life

 Mahon, the eldest of four children, was born into a prominent Roman Catholic family in Ennis, County Clare.
-His father was Patrick Mahon of New Park, who took part in the Rebellion of 1798; his mother Barbara, a considerable heiress, was the only daughter of James O'Gorman of Ennis.
-Mahon studied at Clongowes Wood College, where he was one of the earliest pupils, and at Trinity College Dublin, where he took his BA in 1822 and his MA in law in 1832.
-Until his father's death in 1821, he was sent an annual allowance of £500; afterwards, he inherited half the family property, also becoming a magistrate for Clare.
-He soon adopted the title "the O'Gorman Mahon", O'Gorman being his mother's maiden name.
-This was in part intended to give the false impression that he was the head of the Mahon clan.
+His father, Patrick Mahon of New Park, participated in the Rebellion of 1798 while his mother, Barbara, was a significant heiress, being the only daughter of James O'Gorman of Ennis.
+Mahon received his education at Clongowes Wood College, where he was among the earliest pupils, and later at Trinity College Dublin, where he earned his BA in 1822 and his MA in law in 1832.
+Prior to his father's death in 1821, Mahon received an annual allowance of £500.
+Following his father's death, he inherited half of the family property and also became a magistrate for Clare.
+He subsequently adopted the title "the O'Gorman Mahon," with O'Gorman being his mother's maiden name.
+This move was partly intended to create the false impression that he was the head of the Mahon clan.

 In 1830, Mahon married Christina, the daughter of John O'Brien of Dublin.
-She was an heiress and had property valued at £60,000 in her own right, which gave Mahon the resources to seek election to parliament.
-The couple spent little time together, and she died apart from him in Paris in 1877.
-They had one son, St John, who died in 1883.
+Christina was an heiress with property valued at £60,000 in her own right, which provided Mahon with the resources to pursue election to parliament.
+Despite their marriage, the couple spent little time together, and Christina died in Paris in 1877, apart from Mahon.
+Together, they had one son named St John, who died in 1883.

 Born in a time when duelling was relatively common in Ireland, Mahon later claimed to have instigated and fought thirteen duels; and in these, to have been injured in six but to have drawn blood in seven.
 These enhanced the tall, striking Mahon's dashing reputation.